In the Name of God

 Tawheed Newcastle Islamic Centre commemorates the occasion of the month-long fast of Ramadan by holding gatherings for congregational prayers, recitation of the Holy Quran, giving lectures and providing meals for the devotees to break their daytime fast.

-Our Sunday school is held for different age groups of 5-8, 9-11 and 12-15-year-old.
-Each of these groups learns Quran, Islamic Jurisprudence, Islamic Ethics, Islamic Beliefs and History of Islam based on the suitable textbooks provided for their age group by Al-Mustafa International University
+Our school is held for different age groups of 5-8, 9-11 and 12-15-year-old.
+Each of these groups learns Quran, Islamic Jurisprudence, Islamic Ethics, Islamic Beliefs and History of Islam based on the suitable textbooks provided for their age group.

 Having devoted teachers to teach voluntarily enables us to hold the classes in English free of charge for the students from different nationalities and cultures.